ThatOneGin/cbone/README.md

 Any struct with these 3 fields (items, size and capacity) can be used with these macros and also can have more fields.

+# Acknowledgements

+this library is heavily inspired by [nob.h](https://github.com/tsoding/nob.h) and mostly on its predecessor [nobuild](https://github.com/tsoding/nobuild).